©2023 Fable Group Inc.

 About Bonnie Garmus

-BONNIE GARMUS is a copywriter and creative director who has worked widely in the fields of technology, medicine, and education.
-She’s an open-water swimmer, a rower, and mother to two pretty amazing daughters.
-Born in California and most recently from Seattle, she currently lives in London with her husband and her dog, 99.
+BONNIE GARMUS is a copywriter and creative director who has worked for a wide range of clients, in the US and abroad, focusing primarily on technology, medicine, and education.
+From Seattle, she currently lives in London with her husband and her dog, 99.

 Start a Book Club